-, which is used to execute a code asynchronously.
-It works by running certain code on a specified thread, and this functionality is mostly used when the task is heavy enough to be executed instantly without blocking the game thread.
+Unreal Engine has a useful feature called AsyncTask that allows you to execute code asynchronously via Task Graph system.
+It functions by running specific code on a specified thread and is primarily used when the task is too heavy to be executed instantly without blocking the game thread.

 AsyncTask(ENamedThreads::AnyThread, []()